scrapy/scrapy-bench/README.md

 The html files present in `sites.tar.gz` file were downloaded using a `scrapy spider` from the top sites from `Alexa top sites` list.

-The html files present in `bookfiles.tar.gz` were downloaded using a `scrapy spider` from the website [Books to Scrape](http://books.toscrape.com/index.html).
+There are 200 html files present in `bookfiles.tar.gz`, which were downloaded using a `scrapy spider` from the website [Books to Scrape](http://books.toscrape.com/index.html).

 * Do the following to complete the installation: